abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 ##### Themes

-Themes (TODO: link) uses the standard package contributors to add library resources to page layouts.
+Themes (TODO: link) also uses the standard package contributors to add library resources to page layouts.

 ### See Also